Week of April 26, 2021

 COVID-19 Vaccine FAQ - Skokie Health and Human Services Department

 For the week of April 26, the Village will offer second-dose clinics to individuals who received their first dose from the Village during March.
-First-dose clinics will resume when the Village receives sufficient doses of vaccine from the State of Illinois.
-The Village is currently only administering Moderna vaccine.
+To date, the Village has only administered Moderna vaccine at its clinics, but is planning a clinic for the week of May 3 at which Johnson & Johnson vaccine will be administered.
 The Village is now offering vaccines, as supplies allow, to all Skokie residents age 18 and over.

 All residents, even those who have been vaccinated, should stay vigilant and continue practicing COVID-19 safety precautions to protect themselves and their community.
 Practice the 3Ws: wear a mask, wash your hands and watch your distance, along with avoiding large in-person gatherings.

 Vaccine availability is expected to continue to increase in coming weeks, with both first- and second-dose clinics being offered.
 There are currently approximately 10,900 people pre-registered in the Village’s COVID-19 vaccine database and, as of Friday, April 23, 2021, the Village had administered approximately 22,534 doses of vaccine.
 See more details on vaccine supply below.

 Vaccinations are being given by appointment only, with 10,900 Skokie residents currently pre-registered.
 Due to the high demand for vaccinations and the inadequate supply of vaccine, it could take weeks until you receive an invitation to make a vaccination appointment.

 Already receive your vaccine?
 Please click here to remove your name from the Village’s COVID-19 vaccination pre-registration database.